 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement |

-An annual review of the effectiveness of the Board is conducted through questionnaires and interviews with the Chairman.
-The last evaluation process was conducted in late 2021 and the Board has used the outcomes of that process to pursue continuous improvement.
+The Board initiated its most recent evaluation process in late 2023.
+This review drew on the outcomes of the previous evaluation process, completed during the prior year, in order to identify any areas for improvement in how the Board performs as a whole.
 The performance of individual executive directors is reviewed by the Remuneration Committee, with more details provided in the most recent Annual Report and accounts.
 The Nomination Committee is responsible for succession planning of the executive leadership team and makes recommendations to the Board for the re-appointment of any Non-Executive Directors if and when necessary.
 Succession planning is reviewed on an ongoing basis alongside the capability of the senior management and Directors. |

 - |